Skip to content

 foo: YmFyCg==

-These secrets/configmaps are created prior to installation of your package, so that they can be referenced in any values you use to configure your package.
+These secrets/configmaps are created prior to installation of your package; therefore, they can be referenced in any values you use to configure your package.